GradienceTeam/Gradience/README.md

 ## 🏗️ Building from source

 > **Note**
-> You can download [latest nightly build](https://nightly.link/GradienceTeam/Gradience/workflows/build/main) from GitHub actions
+> You can install [nightly build](https://gradienceteam.github.io/Gradience) with automatic updates

 ### GNOME Builder